Follicular lymphoma

 Treatment consolidation

-After initial treatment has been completed it is is becoming increasingly common to consolidate that treatment by including maintenance Rituxan or consolidation with radioimmunotherapy in the form of Zevalin or Bexxar.
-All three forms of consolidation have shown quite conclusively to prolong progression free survival.
-Whether the improve overall survival is still not clear, but it is hope that this proves true.
-The USA National Comprehensive Cancer Network has now included all three forms of consolidation as a Category 1 level of evidence and consensus as frontline treatment for follicular lymphoma.
+After initial treatment has been completed it is is becoming increasingly common to consolidate that treatment by including maintenance Rituxan or consolidation with radioimmunotherapy.
+Consolidation therapy has been shown quite conclusively to prolong progression free survival.
+Whether it improves overall survival is still not clear, but it is hope that this proves true.
+The USA National Comprehensive Cancer Network has now included consolidation as a Category 1 level of evidence and consensus as frontline treatment for follicular lymphoma.
 This is their highest category indicating that there is ample evidence to support their recommendation and there is uniform consensus from their panel of experts.
 It will not be surprising to see this approach used for other types of indolent lymphoma as well.

 Vaccines are becoming increasingly investigated to maintain remissions.
 It just makes sense that if you can achieve remission with treatment, then a vaccine can prevent it from coming back.
-Visit our vaccines page for details about many of the vaccine options.
-A recent study from 2011 looks at the possibility of using a vaccine instead of maintenance Rituxan to maintain a remission.
+Visit our vaccines page for details about many of the vaccine options under investigation.
+A study from 2011 looks at the possibility of using a vaccine instead of maintenance Rituxan to maintain a remission.
 This appears to be a promising option but it is still too early to know if it can replace maintenance Rituxan.
-Click the link below to read the study.
+(10)

 Stem cell transplants for follicular lymphoma